hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/introduction.md

 ## What do I need to take this tutorial? {#what-do-i-need-to-take-this-tutorial}

-It is recommended that you first review the [Hasura NDC Specification](http://hasura.github.io/ndc-spec/) and accompanying reference implementation, at least to gain a basic familiarity with the concepts, but these materials are intended to be complementary.
+It is recommended that you first review the [Hasura NDC Specification](http://hasura.github.io/ndc-spec/), at least to gain a basic familiarity with the concepts, but these materials are intended to be complementary.

 The dependencies required to follow along here are minimal - you will need Node and `npm` so that you can run the TypeScript compiler.
 If you'd like to follow along using the same test-driven approach, then you will also need a